Artwork Preparation Guide

 End Papers and Fly Leaves

 During assembly, the inside of the front and rear covers are covered by pasted on end papers.
 This end paper carries on and forms the first (and of course last) leaf of the book.
 This unpasted part of the end paper is called the fly leaf or fly paper.
-As standard our end and fly papers are white uncoated paper and are unprinted.
+As standard our end papers and fly leaves are white uncoated paper and are unprinted.
 If you select premium hardback binding you can also choose from different coloured papers and also choose to have the end papers and fly leaves printed.
 With premium hardback binding, we only offer printing on white paper for the end papers and fly sheets through the web site.
 It is technically possible for us to print on coloured paper also, but you will need to discuss this with the helpdesk and they will generate a custom quotation for you once the details are clear.

 The case and book block are assembled together using a casing-in machine.
 Once the cased in, the book must be pressed and the joints heated and set correctly.
 In our bindery we use a combined book press and joint-setting machine to give you a top quality product.
 The book block should float free of the spine, but be securely bonded to the front and back of the case with a hinge.
 Some short run hardback books have pages glued directly to the case.
 This is a very, very bad idea.
 It is unlikely to last very long and cannot lay anywhere near flat.

 Inky manufactures books with high quality cases and PUR bound book blocks; make sure that you don't settle for anything less!